-Don’t let a nuisance nook or bulky beam thwart your design plans – embrace them with our clever ideas.
+Don’t let a nuisance nook or bulky beam thwart your design plans – embrace them with our clever ideas

 Self-builders starting from scratch have the advantage of carefully considering how structural elements will impact on the design and layout of their projects, whereas those who take on a renovation are often stuck with features they don’t know what to do with.

 A common and difficult structural element is a load-bearing pillar.
 When load-bearing walls are modified to form open-plan layouts, it often leaves columns that can’t be removed without compromising the stability of your property.

 With kitchen and living spaces being the most common areas to employ an open-plan approach, it is often here you’ll find pillars.
 As well as taking up space, they can also affect the flow of a kitchen, so must be the first decision when designing a layout.

 A key consideration in how you deal with a pillar is whether you want it to stand out in a space or blend into the background.
 By cladding it in a striking material or painting it in a bold hue, you create a stylish new feature that looks as though it was purpose-built.

 Image: James Grace

 In terms of contemporary design, steel and glass create a sleek, modern finish and will also allow more light to flow through a property.
 While stairs are usually used to get somewhere, as opposed to a destination spot, incorporating a window in a staircase will enhance the overall feel of your home and can often be double-height to help increase light.

-Credit: Hudson Architects (hudsonarchitects.co.uk)
+Image: Hudson Architects